caarbon/github-workflow/README.md

 ## Branching Model

+There are two types of branching models.
+Which to use depends on the purpose of the repo.

+### General Repos

+If the repo is for general purposes, is a module or a pod, then it should follow the standard default of using `master` as the main branch.
+And changes should be committed on branches off of master, and then merged back in through pull requests.

+### Production Repos

-All development repos should use the default branch of `develop`.
+All repos that will deploy to production servers or be released as binaries should use the default branch of `develop`.
 Pull requests should be branches off of `develop`.

 ```
 - `develop`     // master development branch